It Takes a Village To Keep Our School Going & We Are So Thankful To Everyone Who Contributes

 One thing is clear: we simply couldn’t do this without the amazing support of the community, both local and abroad.

-For our upcoming trip to Haiti, we’ve been pounding the pavement trying to drum up donations of much-needed supplies to bring with us to the school.
+For our 2019 trip to Haiti, we’ve been pounding the pavement trying to drum up donations of much-needed supplies to bring with us to the school.

 If you follow us on Facebook, you probably saw the video we shared, showing the pile of items like toothbrushes and coloring books that have been so graciously donated.
 To children who have nothing, these seemingly basic items — things that we enjoy here at home every day — are gifts that are genuinely appreciated and impactful enough to have a significant difference in their lives.